NikitaMLDL/FaceAnalytics/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Documentation
-For full documentation, visit: [FaceAnalytics Documentation](https://nikitamldl.github.io/FaceAnalytics/)
+You can view the full documentation [here](https://nikitamldl.github.io/FaceAnalytics/).